rougier/from-python-to-numpy/book/problem-vectorization.rst

 Problem vectorization is much harder than code vectorization because it means basically that you have to rethink your problem in order to make it vectorizable.
-Most of the time this means you have to use a different algorithm to solve tour problem or even worse... to invent a new one.
+Most of the time this means you have to use a different algorithm to solve your problem or even worse... to invent a new one.
 The difficulty is thus to think out of the box.

 To illustrate this, let's consider a simple problem where given two vectors `X` and